Koed00/django-q/docs/configure.rst

         'error_reporter': {
             'rollbar': {
                 'access_token': '32we33a92a5224jiww8982',
-                'environment': 'Django-Q'
+                'environment': 'Django-Q2'
             }
         }
     }

-For more information on error reporters and developing error reporting plugins for Django Q, see :doc:`errors<errors>`.
+For more information on error reporters and developing error reporting plugins for Django Q2, see :doc:`errors<errors>`.

 cpu_affinity
 ~~~~~~~~~~~~